Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 There is no hard and fast rule that after noticing the symptoms, only a person should get checked for Breast cancer.
 Whether there are symptoms or not, whether the woman has a family history or not, it is necessary to get routine check-ups for Breast cancer.
 Physicians use different diagnostics methods to detect Breast cancer.
 Some of the diagnosis methodologies are:

-Screening tests are the routine tests performed in women normally who have no symptoms of breast cancer and appear healthy.
+Screening tests are routine tests performed on women who have no symptoms of breast cancer and appear healthy.
 These tests, however, are very helpful in detecting cancers at the earliest possible stages.
-Screening includes laboratory tests to check blood for the presence of biomarkers and other fluids, genetic tests in case there is a suspicion of family history, and Imaging Tests such as Ultrasound, Mammography, and MRI
+Screening includes laboratory tests to check blood for the presence of biomarkers and other fluids, genetic tests in case there is a suspicion of family history, and Imaging Tests such as Ultrasound, Mammography, and MRI.

 If something is detected during the Screening, then a Biopsy is performed.
 In this process, with the help of a needle, a small amount of breast tissue is removed for examination and confirms the diagnosis of Breast cancer.